Nova Scotia's Brightest Career Sectors: 4 That Stand Out

 - Between 2001 and 2009, the province's broad creative sector increased by 66 percent and contributed over $870 million to Nova Scotia's economy in 2009.

-In 2011, Nova Scotia's industries exported goods and services worth almost $16 billion.** And the province's GDP in 2015 grew to more than $19 billion.*** Of course, a large chunk of that economic production was generated by enterprising companies that value the region's smart and skilled pool of workers.
+In 2011, Nova Scotia's industries exported goods and services worth almost $16 billion, according to One Nova Scotia.
+And The Halifax Index 2016 says that, in 2015, its region's GDP grew to more than $19 billion.
+Of course, a large chunk of that economic production was generated by enterprising companies that value the region's smart and skilled pool of workers.

-Nearly 31,000 organizations within the province employed Nova Scotians in 2013.** They include private businesses, publicly traded corporations, and public agencies.
+One Nova Scotia says that nearly 31,000 organizations within the province employed Nova Scotians in 2013.
+They include private businesses, publicly traded corporations, and public agencies.
 Think about it: Professional services like accounting, graphic design, and administrative management are needed just as much in the public sector as the private one.
-In fact, over 30 percent of Nova Scotia's employed professionals work for a public organization.**
+In fact, according to One Nova Scotia, over 30 percent of the province's employed professionals work for a public organization.

-- The highest concentration of corporate head offices in the Atlantic Canada region with 78, including many Fortune 500 companies.***
+- The highest concentration of corporate head offices in the Atlantic Canada region with 78, including many Fortune 500 companies, according to The Halifax Index 2014.

-- The highest number of head offices per capita in Eastern Canada.***
+- The highest number of head offices per capita in Eastern Canada, according to The Halifax Index 2014.

-- More than 48,000 residents employed in professions related to areas like business, finance, real estate, and technical and support services.***
+- More than 48,000 residents employed in professions related to areas like business, finance, real estate, and technical and support services, according to The Halifax Index 2016.

 Nova Scotia is famous around the world for its ocean beaches, coastal islands, winding trails, and historic sites.
 Places like Cape Breton Island draw visitors looking for breathtaking getaways in nature.
 And urban areas like Halifax attract people who want to explore award-winning restaurants, eclectic art studios, and diverse shops and entertainment venues.

-With its popularity as a getaway destination, Nova Scotia generates about $2 billion each year in tourism-related business revenue.
-And that results in roughly 24,000 jobs in the sector.** Plus, there are plans to attract even more of the types of visitors who will contribute to the region's economic vitality.
+Tourism Nova Scotia reports that in 2019, N.S. generated an estimated $2.64 billion in tourism-related business revenue.
+And that results in thousands of jobs in the sector.
+Plus, there are plans to attract even more of the types of visitors who will contribute to the region's economic vitality.